 Board members are usually elected at the annual general meeting (AGM) of the condominium corporation according to election procedures outlined in a condo corporation’s bylaws.

 Within 30 days after the AGM, the corporation must register a Notice of Change of Directors at the Alberta Land Titles Office, listing the names and addresses of board members.
-If a change occurs between elections (for example, a vacancy or removal of a board member), then the corporation may at any time after that change file a Notice of Change of Directors at the Alberta Land Titles Office.
+If a change occurs between elections (for example, there is a change in the board membership, a board member’s name or address), then the corporation must promptly file a Notice of Change of Directors at the Alberta Land Titles Office.

 How long can board members serve in office?